cube3power/atsd/rule-engine/notifications/custom.md

 ## Overview

-The `CUSTOM` [notification](../web-notifications.md) provides a flexible mechanism to integrate the ATSD rule engine with external HTTP services.
+`CUSTOM` [notifications](../web-notifications.md) provide a flexible mechanism to integrate the ATSD rule engine with external HTTP services.

-The integration enables sending HTTP requests with customized content to the specified HTTP endpoint on window status events.
+This integration enables sending HTTP requests with customized content to the specified HTTP endpoint on window status events.

 ## Examples